oracle/opengrok/Python-scripts-transition-guide.md

 In OpenGrok 1.1 the shell scripts were all rewritten to Python.
 The main change is mainly to the `OpenGrok` shell script that is now a thin layer atop running the main class from `opengrok.jar`.
 This means users will have to supply `Indexer` options directly.
 This is a transition guide for those who had been using the shell scripts.

-# Environment variables replaceable with opengrok.jar options:
+# Environment variables replaceable with `Indexer` options:

 | `OpenGrok` environment variable | `Indexer` option |
 | ----- | ---- |